Cyclone Tauktae

-Extremely Severe Cyclonic Storm Tauktae (/my/ (Note: The name has been given by Myanmar which means Gecko, a highly vocal lizard.)) was a powerful, deadly and damaging tropical cyclone in the Arabian Sea that became the strongest tropical cyclone to make landfall in the Indian state of Gujarat since the 1998 Gujarat cyclone.
+Extremely Severe Cyclonic Storm Tauktae (Note: The name Tauktae (Burmese: တောက်တဲ့, [taʊʔ.tɛ̰]) was contributed by Myanmar and means "gecko" in Burmese) was a powerful, deadly and damaging tropical cyclone in the Arabian Sea that became the strongest tropical cyclone to make landfall in the Indian state of Gujarat since the 1998 Gujarat cyclone.
 One of the strongest tropical cyclones to ever affect the west coast of India, Tauktae was the strongest storm of 2021 North Indian Ocean cyclone season.
 The second depression, first cyclonic storm, first severe cyclonic storm, first very severe cyclonic storm, and first extremely severe cyclonic storm of the 2021 North Indian Ocean cyclone season, Tauktae originated from an area of low pressure in the Arabian Sea, which was first monitored by the India Meteorological Department on 13 May.
 The low drifted eastward and organized into a deep depression by 14 May.
 The storm soon took a northward turn, continuing to gradually intensify because of warm waters near the coast, and the system strengthened into a cyclonic storm and was named Tauktae later that same day.
 Tauktae continued intensifying into 15 May, reaching severe cyclonic storm status later that day.
 Tauktae began to parallel the coast of the Indian states of Kerala, Karnataka, Goa and Maharashtra, before rapidly intensifying into a very severe cyclonic storm, early on 16 May.
 Early on 17 May, Tauktae intensified into an extremely severe cyclonic storm, reaching its peak intensity soon afterward.
 Later that same day, Tauktae underwent an eyewall replacement cycle and weakened, before restrengthening as it neared the coast of Gujarat, making landfall soon afterward.